Museums Moving Forward logo

 Key Findings

-2. The average time it takes to negotiate a first contract13 for private non-profit art museums is X days, X longer than the current US average.14
+3. The average time it takes to negotiate a first contract13 for private nonprofit art museums is X days, X longer than the current US average.14

-3. Leadership at private nonprofit art museums has declined to voluntarily recognize a new union X% of the time, instead opting for a formal and often time-consuming election process.
+4. Leadership at private nonprofit art museums has opted for a formal and often time-consuming election process X% of the time, rather than voluntarily recognizing the new union.
 100% of new union elections since 2019 have been successfully won by workers.

-5. Most private nonprofit art museum unions (X%) have been able to ratify a first contract without any strike actions (defined as either: a “strike” where a temporary work stoppage is held by workers or a “threatened strike” where union members vote to strike or publicly announce plans for a strike).
+5. X% of private nonprofit art museum unions have been able to ratify a first contract without any strike actions (defined as either: a strike where a temporary work stoppage is held by workers or a threatened strike where union members vote to strike or publicly announce plans for a strike).

-7. Some workers within museums have been unionized longer than others.
+8. Some workers within museums have been unionized longer than others.
 PASTA MoMA17 (1971) has long been celebrated as the first union of administrative staff members in museums, and there has been a lot of recent press about new union efforts.
-Yet some workers at museums including the Guggenheim Museum, Whitney Museum of American Art, and Brooklyn Museum—particularly those in positions like art handling, engineering, and security—have had separate unions dating back years and sometimes decades.
-This raises questions about who “counts” as a museum worker in popular discourse, media coverage, and academic scholarship.
-MMF does not want to replicate the “professional” or “non-professional” hierarchy that dominates narratives of museum professionalization and labor history—and so often reinforces racial and class divides among workforces.
+Yet some workers at museums including the Guggenheim Museum, Whitney Museum of American Art, and Brooklyn Museum—particularly those in positions like art handling, engineering, and security—have had separate unions dating back years and sometimes decades.18 This raises questions about who counts as a museum worker in popular discourse, media coverage, and academic scholarship.
+MMF does not want to replicate the professional or non-professional hierarchy that dominates narratives of museum professionalization and labor history—and so often reinforces racial and class divides among workforces.
 In order to get a clear picture of the museum unionization landscape, we need to include all museum union workers.

 Taken together, these findings confirm our personal experiences and anecdotal observations: union membership in private nonprofit art museums is growing and unions are representing more workers across departments than ever before.
 The collective power of these union workers across the sector, particularly toward achieving more equitable workplaces, demands that we take this movement and these workers seriously.
+See the zine Museum Unions Enact Workplace Justice developed by MMF’s Museum Union Contracts & Equity Study Group for more data on how union contracts seek to formalize equity efforts.
 Despite the many legal and institutional challenges to organize unions that we will dig into in this project, we invite you to also feel hopeful about the future of museums with workers’ voices leading change from the ground up.

 1. ^ An organizing campaign can take anywhere from a couple months to years before going public, depending on the size of the institution and the individual circumstances at that workplace.
 Most unions publicly announce their campaigns once they have reached a target threshold of confirmed support for unionization among eligible staff.